 To transact necessary business in the intervals between meetings of the Board of Trustees and the Annual Meeting and such other business as may be delegated.

 To appoint an auditor within two months of the close of the corporation’s fiscal year and to review and approve the auditor’s report before it is submitted to the full Board of Trustees.
+The President, CEO and Finance Committee must also review and approve the audit before it is submitted to the Board of Trustees.

-To conduct an annual review and evaluation of the President and CEO and to report such to the Board of Trustees.
+The Governance Committee will conduct an annual review and evaluation of the President and CEO and report such to the Executive Committee who will then report to the Board of Trustees.

 Section 3.
 Three (3) members shall constitute a quorum to transact business at a meeting of the Executive Committee.
 Action may be taken upon a majority vote and the committee shall keep a written record of all actions and report such actions at the next meeting of the Board of Trustees.